Rolling Your Shins Out

 The first part of these foot exercises involves rolling your shins outwards and then inwards.
-Do this slowly to make it feel good.
+Do this while standing with feet parallel and knees slightly bent.

-Also, on some occasions it may be helpful to allow your arches to collapse.
-Just as on more occasions it is helpful to have your arches engaged.
+On some occasions it may be helpful to allow your arches to collapse.
+Just as on other occasions it is helpful to have your arches engaged.

 As you do this foot exercise, you can notice the following:

-When your shins are rolled out, you may be helping to stack the two bones of your heel (the calcaneus and talus.)
+When your shins are rolled out, you may be helping to stack the bones of your heel and ankle (the calcaneus and talus.)
 They can then support the weight of your body.
-(This is as opposed to using muscle power.)

 Rolling your shins out while doing this foot exercise, your pelvis may roll back slightly.